 Background: The cultivation of onion in Tripura is not a widespread practice.
 Tripura has a 38.42 thousand metric tonnes annual demand for onion, compared to a production of 1050 metric tonnes in 2018.
 The state's demand is fulfilled mainly by importing it from other states like Maharashtra, West Bengal.
 So for the purpose of meeting the demand of the common people and also for the development of a common source of income for the farmers, the experiment was conducted to find the appropriate variety(s) cultivation practice and best-high yielding variety(s) for the region.
 The experiment was performed in the Experimental Farm of College of Agriculture, Tripura, during the Rabi season of 2022-23 and 2023-24.

-Methods: Accordingly twelve varieties of onion were taken viz., Sukhsagar, Bhima Kiran, Bhima Light Red, NHRDF Red-4, NHRDF Red-2, Fursungi, Bhima Red, NHRDF Red, Bhima Raj, Bhima Shweta, Agrifound Light Red and one check variety Bhima Shakti were evaluated using RCBD (Randomized Complete Block Design) with three replications at experimental farm of College of Agriculture, Tripura.
+Methods: Twelve varieties of onion were taken viz., Sukhsagar, Bhima Kiran, Bhima Light Red, NHRDF Red-4, NHRDF Red-2, Fursungi, Bhima Red, NHRDF Red, Bhima Raj, Bhima Shweta, Agrifound Light Red and one check variety Bhima Shakti were evaluated using RCBD (Randomized Complete Block Design) with three replications.

 Results: The experiment’s result showed that the Sukhsagar was the best among promising standard performers, displaying the most desirable characteristics and low post-harvest neck thickness, which is remarkable for its long-term storage.
-Sukhsagar (103 days) required the minimum days to harvest which was followed by Bhima Red (106 days).
+Sukhsagar required the minimum days to harvest (103 days) which was followed by Bhima Red (106 days).
 Among the yield parameters the highest average weight was observed in variety Bhima Raj (59.93 g).
 In terms of total yield and marketable yield Sukhsagar was the maximum (26.29 t/ha) and (23.38 t/ha) respectively making it very commercial.

-Conclusion: It can be concluded from the results of the experiment that for optimizing the yield, early harvest, varieties like Sukhsagar, Bhima Red, Bhima Shweta and Fursungi are suggested for growing in the region.
+Conclusion: It can be concluded from the results of the experiment that for optimizing the yield, early harvest, Sukhsagar, Bhima Red, Bhima Shweta and Fursungi are recommended under Rabi season in the region.

 Key Words: DMRT, FYM, Neck Thickness, Varieties, Yield.